Son of God

 Historically, many rulers have assumed titles such as the son of God, the son of a god or the son of heaven.

-The term "son of God" is used in the Hebrew Bible as another way to refer to humans who have a special relationship with God.
+The term "Son of God" is used in the Hebrew Bible as another way to refer to humans who have a special relationship with God.
 In Exodus, the nation of Israel is called God's firstborn son.
-Solomon is also called "son of God".
-Angels, just and pious men, and the kings of Israel are all called "sons of God."
+Solomon is also called "son of God" (2 Samuel 7:14, 1 Chronicles 28:6).
+Angels, just and pious men, and the kings of Israel are all called "sons of God" (Genesis 6:2-4, Job 1:6, 2:1, 38:7).

 In the New Testament of the Christian Bible, "Son of God" is applied to Jesus on many occasions.
 On two occasions, Jesus is recognized as the Son of God by a voice which speaks from Heaven.
 Jesus explicitly and implicitly describes himself as the Son of God and he is also described as the Son of God by various individuals who appear in the New Testament.
-Jesus is called the "son of God," and followers of Jesus are called, "Christians."
+Jesus is called the "Son of God," and followers of Jesus are called, "Christians."
 As applied to Jesus, the term is a reference to his role as the Messiah, or Christ, the King chosen by God.
 The contexts and ways in which Jesus' title, Son of God, means something more or something other than the title Messiah remain the subject of ongoing scholarly study and discussion.

-The term "Son of God" should not be confused with the term "God the Son" (Θεός ὁ υἱός), the second Person of the Trinity in Christian theology.
-The doctrine of the Trinity identifies Jesus as God the Son, identical in essence but distinct in person with regard to God the Father and God the Holy Spirit (the first and third Persons of the Trinity).
+The term "Son of God" should not be confused with the term "God the Son" (Θεός ὁ υἱός), the second person of the Trinity in Christian theology.
+The doctrine of the Trinity identifies Jesus as God the Son, identical in essence but distinct in person with regard to God the Father and God the Holy Spirit (the First and Third Persons of the Trinity).
 Nontrinitarian Christians accept the application to Jesus of the term "Son of God", which is found in the New Testament.